Motorola Moto E 1. Gen 2014

 Vergleich, online verfügbar, Kurz, Datum: 02.06.2014

-Quelle: Expert Reviews Englisch EN→DE Archive.org version
+Quelle: Expert Reviews EN→DE Archive.org version

 Camera issues aside, the Moto E is a great phone for its price.
 The Moto G may have a better screen and a marginally better camera, but the Moto E has a longer-lasting battery and helpful new apps.
 Whether you're looking to buy your child their first phone or just want a superb budget handset for yourself, the Moto E is an excellent choice and is a worthy alternative to the Moto G.